 In the future, we believe that physicians will look to next-generation stent technology to compete with currently existing therapies.
 These new technologies will likely include bio-absorbable stents, stents that are customizable for different lesion lengths, stents that focus on treating bifurcated lesions, and stents with superior polymer and drug coatings.
 Some of the companies developing new stents are The Sorin Group, Xtent, Inc., Cinvention AG, OrbusNeich, Biotronik SE & Co.
 KG, Svelte Medical Systems, Inc., Reva Inc. and Stentys SA, among others.
 To address current issues with drug-eluting stents, The Sorin Group and Cinvention AG have developed stents that do not require a polymer coating for drug delivery, thereby expanding the types of drugs that can be used on their respective stents.
 OrbusNeich has addressed the problem differently, developing a stent coated with an antibody designed to eliminate the need for any drug at all.
 Xtent, Inc. has been concentrating on a stent that can be customized to fit different sized lesions, so as to eliminate the need for multiple stents in a single procedure.
 Biotronik SE & Co.
-KG is currently developing bio-absorbable stent technologies, and Abbott Laboratories is currently developing a bio-absorbable stent technologies, and Abbott Laboratories in the future as the portfolio of available stent technologies rapidly increases.
+KG is currently developing bio-absorbable stent technologies, and Abbott Laboratories is currently developing a bio-absorbable drug-eluting stent.
+These are just a few of the many companies working to improve stenting procedures in the future as the portfolio of available stent technologies rapidly increases.
 As the market moves towards next-generation stenting technologies, minimally invasive procedures should become more effective, driving the growth of the market in the future.
 We plan to continue our research and development efforts in order to be at the forefront of the acute myocardial infarction solutions.